Nish1ant/Graph/README.md

 # Graph
-C++ Program to build a graph of points on campus connected by footways.
-Finds the shortest distance between 2 points using Dijkstra's algorithm
+# C++ Program to build a graph of UIC campus using open-source map of UIC Campus:https://www.openstreetmap.org/#map=15/41.8688/-87.6524
+# Allows to find shortest distance between 2 buildings using Dijkstra's algorithm